HehehBoiii78/automod_lover-bot/README.md

 # automod_lover-bot

-automod_lover-bot is a Python Reddit bot designed to automatically monitor the r/UpvoteAutomod subreddit and respond with "Good bot" to AutoModerator comments, while respecting Reddit's API rate limits and handling errors properly.
+Made using [Replit](https://repl.it), automod_lover-bot is a Python Reddit bot designed to automatically monitor the r/UpvoteAutomod subreddit and respond with "Good bot" to AutoModerator comments, while respecting Reddit's API rate limits and handling errors properly.

 ## Architecture